-January 2024
+August 2024

-The purpose of this appendix is to document the surrogate measure model scenario and approach used to develop the regression equation (Equation 2) used to predict no dam temperatures.
+The purpose of this appendix is to document the surrogate measure model scenario and the method used to develop the regression equation (Equation 2) DEQ used to predict the "no dam" scenario temperatures for the Bull Run River model extent in the 2024 temperature TMDL for the Lower Columbia-Sandy Subbasin.

-The City of Portland Bull Run drinking water and hydroelectric project has been assigned 0.3 °C of the human use allowance and the equivalent load allocation on the Bull Run River.
-In the Sandy River, warming from the dam and reservoirs has been assigned 0.01°C of the human use allowance upstream of Troutdale WPCF, and zero downstream of Troutdale WPCF outfall.
+The City of Portland Bull Run drinking water and hydroelectric project has been assigned 0.30°C of the human use allowance (HUA) and the equivalent load allocation on the Bull Run River.
+In the Sandy River, warming from the Bull Run dam and reservoirs has been assigned 0.02°C of the HUA for the Sandy River assessment unit OR\SR\1708000107\02\103616, which extends from the confluence of the Sandy River and Bull Run River downstream to the Sandy River mouth.

-As outlined in the TMDL section 9.1.4.2, the surrogate measure temperature target at the lamprey barrier just downstream Reservoir #2 is:
+As outlined in the TMDL section 9.1.4.2, the surrogate measure temperature target at the lamprey barrier just downstream of Reservoir #2 is:

-- a) The estimated free flowing (no dam) 7DADM temperatures at the lamprey barrier; or - b) On days the surrogate measure calculated under item a) is cooler than the values in I and II, the surrogate 7DADM temperature may be no warmer than values in I and II. - I. 16.3°C June 16 August 14 - II.
-13.3°C May 1 June 15 and August 15 November 15.
+- a) The estimated free flowing (no dam) 7DADM temperatures at the lamprey barrier; or - b) On days the surrogate measure calculated under item a) is cooler than the values in I and II, the surrogate 7DADM temperature may be no warmer than values in I and II. - I. 16.3°C from June 16 to August 14 - II.
+13.3°C from May 1 to June 15 and August 15 to November 15.